HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 Are there any exceptions to the cell phone-free policy?

 The policy permits exemptions for students who require a cell phone for a documented medical condition.
 A medical provider must verify the condition and its necessity.
-Upon medical verification, and approval by the HCS director of health services, an individualized health plan will be created.
-This health plan will be required to be reviewed annually.
+Upon medical verification and approval by the HCS director of health services, information documenting the accommodation will be added to the student’s health file.
+This documentation for exemption will be required to be reviewed annually.
 Parents wishing to initiate this process should contact their child’s school administrator.

 Additionally, if a student with a disability or an English Learner (EL) student with a documented language barrier is determined to require access to technology to ensure the provision of a free and appropriate public education, IEP, Limited English Proficiency Plan, or 504 teams should collaborate to consider appropriate identification and use of HCS-issued assistive technology to support a student’s unique needs.